-OEH acknowledges the Bobbiwaa parks are in the traditional Country of the Gamilaroi People (also known as the Gomeroi or Gamilaraay People).
+The Bobbiwaa parks are in the traditional Country of the Gamilaroi People (also known as the Gomeroi or Gamilaraay People).

-This plan of management was prepared by staff of NSW National Parks and Wildlife Service (NPWS), part of OEH.
+This plan of management was prepared by staff of NSW National Parks and Wildlife Service (NPWS).

 For additional information or any inquiries about this plan of management or the Bobbiwaa parks, contact the NPWS Barwon Area Office, 1/100 Maitland Street, Narrabri NSW 2390 or by telephone on (02) 6792 7300.